Category Archives: Sewing & Crochet

 How To Sew Buttonholes On The Bias Step By Step Sewing Tutorial True Bias Buttonholes

 In the Edwardian era, buttonholes were often on the bias grain of fabric.
 Bias buttonholes with silk ribbon threaded through them decorated necklines and hems of Edwardian lingerie.
-My next sewing project was an Edwardian combination suit with 144 buttonholes on the bias.
+My next sewing project is an Edwardian combination suit with 144 buttonholes on the bias.
 And because I didn’t want to sew all these 144 bias buttonholes by hand, I had to think of something to sew the bias buttonholes on my sewing machine!
 Continue reading How To Sew Buttonholes On The Bias

 Modern Edwardian Bra – Historybounding